 Of course, social evolution could only lead to pro-fertility values.
 Governments usually encouraged large populations for tax or national defense.
 The Catholic Church proclaimed birth control as evil, a decree justified only with the circular argument that sex must be procreative.
 6 In some US states, even married couples could not legally buy birth control between the 1870s and 1970s.

 By 1800, though, overpopulation was becoming a concern.
 Economists, most famously Thomas Malthus, warned that if birth rates didn’t slow down, higher death rates would be forced on Europe through starvation, disease, and war.
-Malthus’s pessimistic predictions did not come immediately true due to unforeseen industrial advances.
+Unanticipated industrial advances delayed Malthus’s most pessimistic predictions.
 This made some skeptics dismiss him out of hand.
 Though Malthus may have misidentified the critical century or continent, his point is irrefutable: exponential growth cannot continue forever.
 At some point, population has to level off.